Sinha5714/hangman-pp3/README.md

 ### Validator Testing
 #### PEP8 Python Validator
-- [PEP8 Python Validator](https://pep8ci.herokuapp.com/) was used to validate the code
+[PEP8 Python Validator](https://pep8ci.herokuapp.com/) was used to validate the code This validator was provided by Code Institute
-- No errors were found
+ No errors were found

 <details>
     <summary>gsheet.py</summary>